 Make a GParted Live USB Bootable Flash Drive

-Make a GParted Live USB flash drive using YUMI to perform the task.
-Easily Create a GParted Live USB from Windows.
-GParted is a popular graphical partition editor headed by Curtis Gedak.
-This powerful tool that can be used to create, reorganize, and or delete disk partitions.
-Other Key features include the ability to create multiple partitions, enable or disable the boot flag, resize a partition, format, and much more.
+Easily Create a GParted Live USB flash drive from Windows using YUMI to perform the task.
+A popular graphical partition editor headed by Curtis Gedak, this free and powerful open source USB partition tool can be used to create, reorganize, and or delete disk partitions.
+Other notable features include the ability to create multiple partitions, enable or disable the boot flag, resize a partition, format a drive, and more.

 GParted Live USB